sourmash-bio/sourmash/doc/sourmash-sketch.md

 ### DNA sketches for genomes and reads

-To compute a DNA sketch for a genome, run:
+To create a DNA sketch for a genome, run:
 ```
 sourmash sketch dna genome.fna
 ```